matias-gon/infrastructure-deployment/README.md

 ![Architecture](https://github.com/matias-gon/infrastructure-deployment/assets/87095214/0e1ef9fa-6f9a-40d8-a3c4-b62beacf28f2)

 *Prerequisites*

-- AWS Account with read and write access to S3 bucket where the remote state is located. [more info](https://developer.hashicorp.com/terraform/language/settings/backends/s3#s3-bucket-permissions)
+- You need an AWS account with permission to read and write to the S3 bucket for the remote state. [more info](https://developer.hashicorp.com/terraform/language/settings/backends/s3#s3-bucket-permissions)
-- AWS Account with read and write access to Dynamodb table where state lock is storage. [more info](https://developer.hashicorp.com/terraform/language/settings/backends/s3#dynamodb-table-permissions)
+- Ensure your AWS account has the necessary permissions to read and write to the DynamoDB table used for state locking.  [more info](https://developer.hashicorp.com/terraform/language/settings/backends/s3#dynamodb-table-permissions)
-- Terraform v1.6
+- Install Terraform version 1.6 or later.
-- AWS CLI configured with access key, secret key, and a default region
+- Set up the AWS CLI with your credentials and select a default region.
-- Public key file key.pub
+- Have your public key files ready for use in folder public-keys.
+These keys must be provisioned through a secure channel.

 *Structure*
 The repository is organized with the following directory structure:
 - `modules/`: Contains reusable Terraform modules for VPC, EC2, S3, and IAM permissions.
+- `public-keys`: Should contain public keys that must be securely provisioned.
 - `providers.tf`: Configures the AWS provider for each region.
 - `variables.tf`: Defines variables used across the configurations.
 - `outputs.tf`: Defines the output parameters of the infrastructure.